Josh-Powlison/showpony/readme.md

 ## What else do I have to install to get Showpony to work?

 Nothing!- you don't even need Wordpress or jQuery!
-For some features you will need PHP but that comes preinstalled on most servers.
+For some features you will need PHP (specifically PHP 7) but that should come preinstalled wherever you're hosting.

 ## How can I support Showpony's development?